Lipschitz geometry and combinatorics of circular snakes: Circular snakes

 \subsection{Canonical pancake decomposition}

-\begin{Teo} Let $X$ be a circular $\beta$-snake.
-Then segments and nodal zones of $X$ are normally embedded.
-Moreover, given a segment $S$ of $X$, if $N$ and $N'$ are the nodal zones adjacent to $S$ then $N\cup S \cup N'$ is a normally embedded zone (see Definition \ref{Def: NE zone}). \end{Teo} \begin{proof} Note that item $(1)$ of Proposition \ref{Prop:nodal zones are finite} and Proposition \ref{Prop:CS are weakly NE} imply that nodal zones are normally embedded.
-To prove that segments are also normally embedded it is enough to prove that there are no arcs $\gamma \in S$ and $\gamma' \in S\cup N$ such that $\tord(\gamma,\gamma')>\itord(\gamma,\gamma')$.
+\begin{Teo} Let $X$ be a circular $\beta$-snake with at least one nodal arc.
+Then, segments and nodal zones of $X$ are Lipschitz normally embedded.
+Moreover, given a segment $S$ of $X$, if $N$ and $N'$ are the nodal zones adjacent to $S$, then $N\cup S \cup N'$ is a normally embedded zone (see Definition \ref{Def: NE zone}). \end{Teo} \begin{proof} Note that item $(1)$ of Proposition \ref{Prop:nodal zones are finite} and Proposition \ref{Prop:CS are weakly NE} imply that nodal zones are LNE.
+To prove that segments are also LNE, it is enough to prove that there are no arcs $\gamma \in S$ and $\gamma' \in S\cup N$ such that $\tord(\gamma,\gamma')>\itord(\gamma,\gamma')$.

 Suppose, by contradiction, that such arcs exist.
 Let $\{X_k\}$ be a reduced pancake decomposition of $X$.
 By Remark \ref{Rem: adjacent pancakes} we can assume that $\gamma \in G(X_l)$ and $\gamma'\in G(X_{l+1})$ for some $l$.